MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

         ]),
 ```

- Make sure that this field appears in your connector before moving forward or you'll face warnings and errors later on when it comes down to using a capability that is not supported because it is not declared by the connector.
+ Make sure that this field appears in your connector before moving forward or you'll face warnings and errors later on when it comes down to using a capability that isn't supported because it isn't declared by the connector.

- Build the connector file (as .mez or .pqx) and load it into Power BI Desktop for manual testing and to define the target for your native query.
+ Build the connector file (as .mez or.pqx) and load it into Power BI Desktop for manual testing and to define the target for your native query.

 ## Manually test the Native Query capabilities of your connector

 >[!NOTE]
 >For this article, we will be using the [AdventureWorks2019 sample database](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms), but you can follow along with any SQL Server database of your choice and make the necessary changes when it comes down to specifics of the database chosen.

-The way that the native query support will be implemented in this article is that the user will be requested to enter 3 values:
+The way that the native query support will be implemented in this article is that the user will be requested to enter three values:

 * Server name
 * Database name